AmiteshUppal/Financial-Analysis-of-Power-Plant/README.md

-# Finnacial analysis of Power plants in South Korea and India via financial modelling
+# Financial analysis of Power plants in South Korea and India via financial modelling